 - Increased Synchronicity: various lucky events started to occur here and there without me manifesting anything, just going about my day.

-- Involuntary body movements: it’s true!
+- Involuntary body movements: they do happen!
 It’s a known phenomenon one may experience during spiritual practices such as Yoga Nidra, meditation or breathwork.
 I felt muscle spasms and twitches in my legs.
 They say those are energetic releases of unresolved tension or energy blocks stored in the body.
 Felt a bit creepy and funky at first, but I just observed and let it do its thing.
 There was a sense of deep, profound peace afterwards.

 - Yoga Nidra + alcohol is a bad idea.
 During my 2-week experiment, I felt especially strong how depleting alcohol can be.
 It’s like you’re working on your mindset and building yourself up, then you have just one or two drinks at a music festival (but of course, everyone else around are on something!), and it goes down the drain very quickly so you have to start over again.

-Let me know in the comments if you practice or want to practice Yoga Nidra and what your experience has been like.
+Let me know in the comments if you practice or are interested in practicing Yoga Nidra and what your experience has been like.
 I will continue to incorporate it in my wellness rituals as I do see positive results when practicing consistently.
-Peace.